 Boxes and coffee

-Now that the bike was unpacked and ready, I needed to deal with the box.
+Now that the bike was unpacked and ready, I had to deal with the box.

 Innermost layer of the box, folded up.